markmarijnissen/supermove/README.md

 		scaleY: 1,
 		scaleZ: 1,
 		opacity: 1,
-		content: m('div','Hello World')	// mithril' Virtual DOM }
+		content: ''	// mithril' Virtual DOM, i.e. m('div','Hello World')
+	}
 ```
 Everything is optional, except for the `id` to specify the target element.

-### Behaviors
+In order to facilitate mixins, components and directives, a single element can have
+more than one layout-specification.
+When rendering, all layout-specifications are [merged
+into one](src/core/combine.js).

-An single element can merge multiple Layout Specifications.
-This is called a **behavior**.
+Every layout-specification on an element is called an **behavior**.
+Behaviors are

-For example:
+similar to mixins, components, widgets or directives.

+For example, a button element might have several behaviors:

 * `button`: Add a hover-animation
 * `data`: Add the button text
 * `layout`: Set x,y,width,height
 * `router`: Control visibility depending on url.
-* `default`: Default behavior (see above)

-You can define a behavior using the `behavior` attribute in the `layout-specification`.
-When rendering, all different behaviors are merged into a single spec.
-See [combine.js](src/core/combine.js).

 You can also use `Supermove.combine` to manually merge multipe specs into one.
-See the [button.js](src/behaviors/button.js) component.
+See the [button.js](src/behaviors/button.js) component for an example.

 ## Usage
 Create a Supermove to an element